tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/2019-05-06-preview/update-skillset.md

     "cognitiveServices": "A billable Cognitive Services resource under the same region as Azure Cognitive Search.
-    The resource has an odata.type of #Microsoft.Azure.Search.CognitiveServicesByKey (required), an optional description, and a key authorizing access to the specific resource", }
+    The resource has an odata.type of #Microsoft.Azure.Search.CognitiveServicesByKey (required), an optional description, and a key authorizing access to the specific resource", "knowledgeStore": Optional.
+Use for storing enriched documents for apps and other non-search scenarios.
+    {
+      "storageConnectionString": "<YOUR-AZURE-STORAGE-ACCOUNT-CONNECTION-STRING>",
+      "projections": [
+      {
+        "tables": [ ],
+        "objects": [ ],
+        "files": [ ]
+      }
+}
 ```